zoranpopovic021/uchat/README.md

 # How to start it:

-Prerequisite: pytho3n 3.11 installed, with OpenAI, ChromaDB and other packages.
+Prerequisite: Python 3.11 installed, with OpenAI, ChromaDB and other packages.

 Pull the main branch with: